How Much Does It Cost to Build a Website for a Small Business

 Shopify website cost

-Shopify focuses on ecommerce.
+Shopify focuses on e-commerce.
 A Shopify online store includes hosting, security, and built-in tools for payments and inventory.
-Monthly plans create predictable website cost per month, with extra charges for certain themes, apps, and transaction fees.
-Shopify suits owners who want to launch an ecommerce website quickly without managing technical tasks.
+Monthly plans create a predictable website cost per month, with extra charges for certain themes, apps, and transaction fees (5% UAE VAT applies on subscriptions).
+Shopify suits owners who want to launch an ecommerce website quickly without managing technical tasks, basic Dubai setups often range AED 3,500–15,000+ including custom configuration and local payment gateways.

 Cost breakdown for building a Shopify ecommerce website